adharafardhin/LIFE4137/README.md

 - Handling of Multiple Gene Copies: The tool can identify additional gene copies present in the target genome that are not annotated in the reference genome, enhancing the completeness of gene annotations.
 - Polishing Annotations: Liftoff includes an option to polish exon and CDS annotations, improving the accuracy of coding sequence preservation, particularly in cases where the initial lift-over may introduce errors such as frame shifts or missing start/stop codons.

+## MUMmer4: A Versatile Genome Alignment Tool
+MUMmer4 is a powerful and flexible system designed for the rapid alignment of DNA and protein sequences.
+It is capable of handling a wide range of genome sizes, from small bacterial genomes to large mammalian genomes.
+MUMmer4 is particularly effective for comparing and analyzing large and complex genomic datasets, offering tools for both nucleotide and protein alignments.

+#### Key Features:

+- High-Speed Alignment: Aligns two mammalian-sized genomes in approximately 3 hours on a typical high-performance workstation.
+- Versatile Alignment Capabilities: Supports both nucleotide sequence alignments using nucmer and protein sequence alignments through six-frame translations using promer.
+- Comprehensive Toolkit: Includes utilities for visualizing alignments, calculating SNPs, detecting tandem repeats, and analyzing synteny.
+- Open Source: Available under the Artistic License 2.0, allowing for wide accessibility and modifications.
+- Scalability: Efficiently handles all-vs-all comparisons, making it suitable for both small and large-scale genomic studies.

 ## MCScanX: Multiple Collinearity Scan Toolkit
 MCScanX is a powerful bioinformatics tool designed for synteny analysis, which identifies and visualizes collinear blocks of genes across multiple genomes.
 It builds upon the original MCScan algorithm, offering enhanced functionality and a suite of downstream analysis tools.
 MCScanX is widely used in comparative genomics studies to understand genome evolution, gene duplication, and structural variations between species.